Air Conditioner Won’t Cool Below 75? Here’s Why and What to Do

 ● Check Thermostat Settings

 Start by checking your thermostat settings.
-Ensure it is set to the “cool” mode and the temperature setting is lower than the current room temperature.
-Also, ensure the thermostat is not impacted by external heat sources like sunlight or appliances.
+Ensure it is set to the “cool” mode and the temperature is lower than the current room temperature.
+Also, ensure external heat sources like sunlight or appliances do not impact the thermostat.

 Read also: What Temperature to Set Air Conditioner in Winter?